marcov/non-tech-notes/docs/English/dictionary.md

 - method of splitting and storing a single logical dataset in multiple databases
 - horizontal partition of data in a database

+**Simplicistic**: not to be confused with _simplified_

+- treating complex issues and problems as if they were much simpler than they really are.

+**Simplified**:

+- make (something) simpler or easier to do or understand.

 **Snail mail**: ordinary mail (as opposed to email)

 **Sloppy**: